raulcontrerasrubio/mars-rover/README.md

 - Add a free camera: `Game.createCamera()`
 - Change a free camera speed: `Game.selectedCamera.setSpeed(number)`(*)
 - Change the zoom of the camera: `Game.selectedCamera.setZoom(number)`(**)
+- Restore camera zoom: `Game.selectedCamera.restoreZoom()`
 - Add a camera attached to a rover: `Game.createCamera(Game.map.actors[id])`

 A free camera can move within the limits of the map.<br><br>
 (*): If you try to do it with a camera attached to a rover, it will return false and the speed will be the same.
 It also happens when you do not enter a number or that number is below the default camera min speed or above the default camera max speed (See config.js file).<br>
 (**): You must enter a number between the min and the max camera zoom (see config.js file).
 The speed of the zoom is related with the speed of the camera.
-The default parameters are -100 <= number <= 100;
+The default parameters are -150 <= number <= 150;

 ## Change layout
-To choose another map go to app.js file and change the `Game.init(Layouts.lvl1);` line and replace `.lvl1` with your favorite layout in Layouts.js file.
-For example, to choose the xxl layout replace the previous line to `Game.init(Layouts.xxl)`.
+To choose another map go to app.js file and change the `Game.init(Layouts.xxl)` line and replace `.xxl` with your favorite layout in Layouts.js file.
+For example, to choose the `lvl1` layout replace the previous line to `Game.init(Layouts.lvl1)`.